Preparing Your Snowmobile for Storage

 - Clean it thoroughly.

 - Replace worn or missing screws and bolts.

-- Remove the spark plugs, and add a teaspoon of two-cycle oil in each cylinder.
-Turn the engine over a few times to lubricate the cylinder walls.
-Then replace the plugs or install new ones.
+- Remove the spark plugs.
+Spray fogging oil into each cylinder.
+Turn the engine over a few times.
+Then, replace the plugs or install new ones.

 - Remove the drive belt so that it won’t stretch during storage.

-- Lubricate the drive chain and drive clutch with light grease.
+- Lubricate the drive clutch with light grease.

 - Charge and remove the battery, if your machine has one.